Advertised as the greatest sporting event in aquatic history, in 1927 the Canadian National Exhibition (CNE) joined with the

 The temperatures reported above for the 1927 race were taken from Bill Leveridge's book.
 Conrad Wennerberg, on the other hand, reports the 1927 swim as 51°-55°F and he indicates that it was the 1928 swim that was 44°-48°F. Wennerberg's figures would be more in keeping with Vierkoetter's performance in the two races.

-Information in this report is extracted from two books - Conrad Wennerberg's Wind, Waves and Sunburn and Bill Leveridge's Fair Sport.
+Information in this Mini Biography is extracted from two books - Conrad Wennerberg's Wind, Waves and Sunburn and Bill Leveridge's Fair Sport,

 Additional material or photographs of Ernst Vierkoetter would be greatly appreciated.
 Please contact the Web Master.